Gordonei/ForwardFinancialFramework/README.md

 ----------------

 * ForwardFinancialFramework
-  * bin - the experimental scripts for Multicore CPU implementations for various portfolios
+  * bin - the experimental scripts for various portfolios
   * Derivatives - the financial derivatives classes
   * Platforms - the platform classes
   * Solvers - the solver alogrithms